We value your privacy

 Get started

-This section adds a moose/ workspace package next to your Next.js app and configures it for local development.
+This section creates a moose/ workspace package next to your Next.js app using moose init.

 pnpm install